-The cable connector should be installed last.
-Assure that the knurled locking nut is well snugged.
+If applicable, the cable connector should be installed last.
+Assure that the knurled locking nut is tight.

-The hazardous location approved solenoid cable must be terminated at the engine mounted fuel injection driver/conduit box.
+The solenoid cable must be terminated at the engine-mounted fuel-injection driver.
 The cable connection at the solenoid is not field-serviceable.